tom-seddon/beeblink/docs/tech.md

 ## Message sub-types

-Some of the earlier message types have 2-layer type mechanism, with the first byte of the payload being a kind of message sub-type.
+Some of the earlier message types have a 2-layer type mechanism, with the first byte of the payload being a kind of message sub-type.
 The idea here was to avoid exhausting the 7-bit message type space.